Our Mistakes

 We now feel that asking all applicants to complete this test assignment likely took more of their time than was necessary at an early stage in the recruiting process and may have led some strong applicants to choose not to apply.

-Steps we've taken to improve: We no longer ask all applicants to complete this assignment.
+How we addressed our mistake: We stopped asking all applicants to complete this assignment.
 In December 2012, we changed our jobs page to more clearly communicate about our hiring process.

 March to November 2012: Poor planning led to delayed 2012 charity recommendations release

 In 2012, we did not release our recommendations until the last week of November (significantly missing our goal).
-We continued to publish research about the cost-effectiveness and evidence of effectiveness for the interventions run by our top charities throughout December, which meant that some donors were making their giving decisions before we had published all the relevant information.
-The primary cause of the delay was that we did not start work on GiveDirectly, the new 2012 top-rated charity until mid-September, which did not give us enough time to finish its full review by the November 1st deadline.
+We continued to publish research about the cost-effectiveness and evidence of effectiveness for the interventions run by our Top Charities throughout December, which meant that some donors were making their giving decisions before we had published all the relevant information.
+The primary cause of the delay was that we did not start work on GiveDirectly, the new 2012 top-rated charity, until mid-September, which did not give us enough time to finish its full review by the deadline of November 1.

-June 2012: Failure to discuss sensitive public communication with board member
+June 2012: Failure to discuss sensitive public communication with a board member

-Steps we've taken to improve: GiveWell staff will be more attentive in the future to sharing sensitive public information with the board member responsible for public communication before posting.
+How we addressed our mistake: GiveWell staff began to be more attentive about sharing sensitive public information with the board member responsible for public communication before posting.

 July 2007 to March 2012: Phone call issues